codex-team/hawk.workers/README.md

 > Feel free to tune your setting in `ecosystem.config.js` file, [more info](https://pm2.io/doc/en/runtime/reference/ecosystem-file/)

+## Error handling

+If an error is thrown inside `handle` method it will be ignored, except if it is `CriticalError` or `NonCriticalError`

+On `CriticalError` the currently processing message will be requeued to the same queue in Registry using `Worker.requeue` method

+On `NonCriticalError` the currently processing message will be queued to stash queue in Registry using `Worker.sendToStash` method

 ## Env vars

 | Variable           | Description                                                                                              | Default value      |